adophilus/blockchain-voting-system/apps/docs/docs/technical-overview.md

 ## Conclusion

 The Blockchain Voting System represents a thoughtful application of modern blockchain development practices.
 By leveraging established patterns, industry-standard libraries, and careful architectural planning, the system provides a robust foundation for secure, transparent elections while remaining extensible for future enhancements.

+### Summary for Project Reporting

+**Materials Used:**
+- Solidity v0.8.24+ for smart contract development
+- OpenZeppelin Contracts v5.x for secure contract patterns
+- Foundry development toolkit for compilation and testing
+- Next.js for the web application frontend
+- IPFS for decentralized storage
+- VitePress for documentation generation

+**Methods Employed:**
+- Registry pattern architecture for modular contract design
+- Role-based access control using OpenZeppelin's AccessControl
+- Event-driven architecture for transparency and off-chain indexing
+- Gas optimization techniques for cost-effective operations
+- Comprehensive testing strategy including unit and integration tests